 Evidence can be reviewed at dedicated save points.
 It’s a shame you can’t do this on the fly via inventory (which stores keys, ammo and puzzle elements), but that just means you’ll hopefully pay attention.
 One of the challenges in Crow Country isn’t just combat or working out the puzzles in question, but something close to pixel hunting, as it can be easy to miss an object.

-Crow Country PS5 Review - Time to relax
+Crow Country PS5 review

 Time to relax.
 Source: PR